 We are a strong, official supporter of the Every Australian Counts campaign.
 To support the Every Australian Counts campaign, go online to www.everyaustraliancounts.com.au.

 Q. How will the introduction of the NDIS affect Vision Australia?

 Vision Australia is closely monitoring the progress of the NDIS so that, as developments come to light, they can be incorporated into how we respond and how we will operate.

 We are actively engaging with clients, staff and volunteers.
 We have undertaken consultation and information sessions during 2012 and continuing in 2013 that are playing an important role in increasing awareness of the introduction of the NDIS and its effect, as well as incorporating vital feedback, questions and ideas into our thinking.
 We will continue to engage with people who are blind or have low vision, staff and volunteers.

-Q. What is Vision Australia doing in the launch sites?
+Q. What is Vision Australia doing in the trial sites?

-Vision Australia has appointed an NDIS Project Director, a position included in the Executive and accountable for Vision Australia’s participation in the launch sites.
+Vision Australia has appointed an NDIS Project Director, a position included in the Executive and accountable for Vision Australia’s participation in the trial sites.

 - Be positioned within Vision Australia as reporting to the Project Director Disability Care Australia, thus having a higher degree of autonomy to innovate and implement beneficial change;

-- Transfer all staff within these Demonstration Sites to the Project Director, noting that this will include particularly the O&M specialists in those offices (currently reporting through SEDOM), thus reducing unnecessary structural fragmentation;
+- Transfer all staff within these Demonstration Sites to the Project Director thus reducing unnecessary structural fragmentation;

 - Rebuild team culture based on foundations of excellence in client services, being adaptable and flexible thus embracing change, being innovative and tolerant of measured risk taking, and being accountable for performance;